Aspen parkland: Flora

 Four significantly different habitats are common in the aspen parklands: The fescue prairie, the woodlands, the ravines and the wetlands and lakes.
 A rarer habitat type, tallgrass aspen parkland, occurs only in the extreme southeastern corner of the aspen parklands biome (southeastern Manitoba/northwestern Minnesota).
 The fescue prairie is a meadowland rich in vegetation variety which forms the cover for the development of the richer soils that underlie the parklands.
 The close association with woodlands and wetlands makes this a choice location for many plants and a preferred range or home site for a wide diversity of wildlife.
 The richer soil and increased precipitation favours the natural growth of fescue grass, but varying conditions such as moisture level and grazing pressures allow for the invasion of secondary plant species.

 There are numerous grasses and sedges in the fescue prairie.
 Gravelly and rocky terrain is a good location for parry oat grass.
 Dry areas favour June, porcupine and spear grass.
 Wet areas are often covered with slender wheat grass and timber oat grass.
 Prairie rose and snowberry are common shrubs found in these grasslands.
+Woody plant encroachment is widespread in the parklands.

-The forested, or woodlands area is dominated by trembling aspen (Populus tremuloides), balsam poplar (Populus balsamifera), other poplars and spruces, although other species of trees do occur.
+The forested, or woodlands area is dominated by trembling aspen (Populus tremuloides), balsam poplar (Populus balsamifera), other poplars and spruces, although other species of trees including paper birch (Betula papyrifera) do occur.
 Pines, mostly jack pine and lodgepole pine will often grow in areas that have sandy soil conditions.
 Other native species may include box elder, tamarack and willow, while the foothills area in the southeast of the region, such as Turtle Mountain or Spruce Woods Provincial Park, have woodland of white spruce and balsam fir but quaking aspen will dominate where the woodland has been cleared by fire.
 The proportion of forests to grasslands has increased somewhat over the prairie in areas not affected by agriculture in the last 100 years.
 This increase is partly due to the reduction of prairie fires which used to destroy the new saplings on the fringes of the aspen groves.
 Also, it was a common practice for farmers to plant stands of trees as windbreaks.